DepartmentSchool of Accounting, Economics and Finance

 Some PhD projects may include additional fees – known as bench fees – for equipment and other consumables, and these will be added to your standard tuition fee.
 Speak to the supervisory team during your interview about any additional fees you may have to pay.
 Please note, bench fees are not eligible for discounts and are non-refundable.

-You'll need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) or a Master’s degree in a related area.
-In exceptional cases, we may consider equivalent professional experience and/or qualifications.
+You'll need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) or a Master’s degree in economics or finance or a related area.
+In exceptional cases, we may consider equivalent professional experience and/or Qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 Please also include a research proposal of 1,000 words outlining the main features of your proposed research design – including how it meets the stated objectives, the challenges this project may present, and how the work will build on or challenge existing research in the above field.